 According to Alek Asaduryan, founder of, Yes Cycling, a new e-bike could cost you up to $2,000; a car could cost twenty times that.
+However, if you are looking for the best electric bikes under $2000, then there are many options to choose from.
 In addition to the sticker price, cars often come with hidden fees.
 For example, you will have to pay registration, property tax, vehicle and notary fees, and any other fees besides, depending on where you live.
 Additionally, depending on your age and the make and model of your car, insurance rates can be downright painful.

 Visible Benefits of Cycling

 Bicycles get you out in the fresh air.
 They also allow you to get plenty of Vitamin D, which many people who work indoors lack.
 An e-bike will move you through the neighborhoods you need to travel through anyway without getting overheated as a regular road bike might.

 Balancing a bike takes core strength, which will build up slowly.
 You’ll also be able to exercise your legs without putting a lot of pressure on knees and ankles.
 If sidewalks are crowded or uneven, the bike path is generally smooth and flat, which can protect you from stumbles and scrapes.
 Finally, cycling can lift your spirits.
 You can fully enjoy moving your body through space, enjoy the sights and sounds, and get a little help from the motor when you’re tired.

 You’ll Need to do Some Planning